TheManishDaksh/movieCard_app/README.md

 # movie_app
-A movie web app for learning
+A movieCard web app for learning